tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 ## Submitting commands

 A `submit` message can be used when the sender of a command needs to do additional work before long-running actions are completed.
 For instance, send another command to execute in parallel.
 If commands are short, `submit` and `submitAndWait` behave the same way.
-When the actions started by submit are long-running, the caller can wait for the actions to complete if needed using the [queryFinal](#queryfinal) call.
+When the actions started by submit are long-running, the caller can wait for the actions to complete if needed using the @ref[queryFinal](#querying-for-final-result) call.

 Type definitions of `submit` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#submit)